Skip to main content

 Looking Ahead

-Now that we have passed the Third Committee Deadline for legislation, we won’t be expecting any new legislation to be introduced, so instead the Legislature will be in the process of whittling down all of the potential language that is “on the table for possible inclusion” to either move to the chamber Floor for a full-vote on standalone legislation, or else package it into a larger Omnibus bill.
-Either path would require passage by the full chamber to be sent to the other chamber for passage to the Governor.
+Now that we have passed the Third Committee Deadline for legislation, we won’t be expecting any new legislation to be introduced, so instead the Legislature will be in the process of whittling down all of the potential language that is “on the table for possible inclusion” to either move to the chamber floor for a full-vote on standalone legislation, or else package it into a larger omnibus bill.
+Either path would require passage by the full chamber to be sent to the other chamber for passage to the governor.
 For bills where there is a difference in language, a “Conference Committee” with bipartisan representatives from both chambers of House and Senate would attempt to integrate and compromise on mutually agreed language to create a finalized version of the bill.
 How these processes play out remains to be seen.
-Given the inability throughout this session for Democrats and Republicans to find common ground on nearly anything, particularly in the House, it would not be surprising if that dynamic carried through to this stage of the legislative process, and very little actually makes it to the Governor’s desk for final passage.
+Given the inability throughout this session for Democrats and Republicans to find common ground on nearly anything, particularly in the House, it would not be surprising if that dynamic carried through to this stage of the legislative process, and very little actually makes it to the governor’s desk for final passage.

 That being said, it’s still important for Legislators to hear from advocates about how we expect them to support the needs and interests of their constituents.
 BikeMN urges supporters to contact their State Representative and ask them to Support language on classifying E-Motos, but to Reject Helmet Requirements.